What about products with variants?

 - the distribution of attributes between common attributes and variant attributes

-For our t-shirt example, you will define a family variant "T-shirts by color/size" with:
+For our T-shirt example, you will create a family variant "T-shirts by color/size" with:

 - the number of variant levels: 2